sparcopen/infrastructure/README.md

 - `themes`
   - Only contains print CSS styles: stylesheets for a different context.

-These files are then compiled (in that order) into a single static CSS file using imports in [`css/main.scss`](https://github.com/sparcopen/infrastructure/blob/master/css/main.scss).
+These files are then compiled (in that order, from general to specific) into a single static CSS file using imports in [`css/main.scss`](https://github.com/sparcopen/infrastructure/blob/master/css/main.scss).

 #### More about the pre-processor SCSS / SASS